 |

-As a work-in-progress, the map may have mistakes - I make no claims to be a railway historian!
+The map may have mistakes - I make no claims to be a railway historian!
 But I will correct any that are drawn to my attention.
 The map is chiefly researched from historic maps and timetables.
 It is not intended to be a snapshot of any particular time.
 Many of the stations and lines will not have co-existed.
 Nonetheless, I hope you find it interesting and useful.
-Copyright and linkingThe atlas is © Richard Fairhurst 2001-2021.
+Copyright and linkingThe atlas is © Richard Fairhurst 2001-2026.
 You are welcome to download a copy to your computer for personal use.
 Please contact me with any other usage enquiries.
+Please note that the data is purely illustrative (there is no georeferenced dataset behind it) so it's not suitable for incorporating into a GIS/data-driven mapping project.
 If you would like to link to the atlas, please link to this page at http://systemed.net/atlas/, not directly to the PDF file (which can and does move!).
 Thank you.
-ContactI would be very grateful to hear your comments, corrections and suggestions.
-Please make sure you include the word "Adlestrop" in your email (not just "your map" - I make lots of maps!).
-Many thanks to all those who have provided feedback.
-If you have difficulties viewing the map, please try another PDF viewer (e.g. Adobe Acrobat or Apple Preview).
-Some PDF viewers, such as the one built in to Firefox, are not capable of properly viewing a large file like this.
-Sorry, I can't give technical support on using PDFs. |
+ContactI would be very grateful to hear your comments, corrections and suggestions by email.
+Please: